khaledh/bitflow/90_writing_kernel_in_c.md

 So we should get a cross-compiled GCC that targets i386-elf.
 For Mac, you can get a pre-built toolchair through homebrew: [homebrew-i386-elf-toolchain](https://github.com/nativeos/homebrew-i386-elf-toolchain).
 On Windows, we can use WSL to build a cross-compiled GCC under Linux.
 This [tutorial](http://learnitonweb.com/2019/12/09/6-cross-compiler-gcc-on-windows-10-using-wsl-windows-subsystem-for-linux/) should be helpful.

 I also like to setup aliases to the common tools (e.g. `gcc`, `ld`, etc) that use the cross-compiled version of GCC while working inside my project directory.
-This bash snippet should do the trick:
+This bash snippet should do the trick (make sure you source it only when working on this project, otherwise it will override your system's toolchain commands):

 ```bash
 export PATH=/usr/local/Cellar/i386-elf-gcc/9.2.0/bin:/usr/local/Cellar/i386-elf-binutils/2.31/bin:$PATH